DONKEY0xSHOT/Hidden-process-detection/README.md

 ## Disclaimer

 This proof-of-concept is provided strictly for educational purposes.
 It demonstrates a method to detect processes that have been unlinked from the standard process list.
-Please note that the technique depends on NtQuerySystemInformation returning unaltered data. if NtQuerySystemInformation was hooked, the detection mechanism will not work.
+Please note that the technique depends on NtQuerySystemInformation returning unaltered data.
+If NtQuerySystemInformation was hooked, the detection mechanism will not work.